MileHacker Logo

 Samos at a Glance

 Samos has a compelling picture for travelers, defined by its natural beauty, historical depth, and economic drivers.
-The island has a population of approximately 32,642, according to the 2021 census.
+The island has a population of about 32,642, according to the 2021 census.
 This population size helps maintain a strong sense of local community and authenticity.

 You will find bustling towns alongside quiet villages, each offering a distinct experience of island life.
 The island balances visitor services with genuine local culture, presenting a well-rounded experience.